 Heading out the door?
 Read this article on the new Outside+ app available now on iOS devices for members!
 Download the app.

 What a difference a bridge makes.
-It used to be you couldn’t hike the North Country Trail (NCT) through Huron-Manistee National Forest without a two-car shuttle or back-tracking.
-Then a suspension footbridge opened in 1996, connecting the newly completed Manistee River Trail across the river to the NCT.
-The result is a weekend-size, 20-mile loop that offers some of the best views and most varied hiking in the Lower Peninsula.
+It used to be you couldn’t hike the North Country Trail (NCT) through Huron-Manistee National Forests without a two-car shuttle or planning an out-and-back hike.
+Hikers couldn’t pass the Manistee River until 1996 when a suspension footbridge opened, connecting the Manistee River Trail across the river to the NCT.
+This is also the largest wooden suspension bridge in Lower Michigan.
+The result is a weekend-size, 23-mile loop that offers some of the best views and most varied hiking in the Lower Peninsula.
 And you can leave the extra car at home.

-Each of these trails has a unique character.
-Long views and rugged hiking typify the NCT as it climbs hill after hill through tall pines and hardwoods that tower over the Manistee River, culminating in the view of nothing but trees, hills, and river from atop Red Hill-a rare lower peninsula high spot that doesn’t come with a ski resort.
+The Manistee River Trail and North Country Trail each has a unique character.
+Long views and rugged hiking typify the NCT as it climbs hill after hill through tall pines and hardwoods that tower over the Manistee River, culminating in the view of nothing but trees, hills, and river from atop Red Hill: a rare lower peninsula high spot that doesn’t come with a ski resort.
 On the east side of the river, the Manistee River Trail rolls across smaller hills and flats, where waterfalls, streams, wetland boardwalks, and high, cut-away riverbanks characterize the land.
 It’s impressive not for the views, but for the variety.
 The diamond blazes keep hikers on track and footbridges keep boots dry.

 There’s ample parking at all trailheads.
-However, the road to Seaton Creek Campground trailhead may be impassable, especially in winter.
-If you park at the Marilla trailhead instead, you’ll have a long, steep uphill climb to finish your hike.
+We recommend starting from the Marilla and Upper River Road trailheads for the Nouth Country Trail and the Red Bridge and Seaton Creek entry points for the Manistee River Trail.
+However, the road to Seaton Creek Campground Trailhead may be impassable, especially in winter.
+If you park at the Marilla Trailhead instead, you’ll have a long, steep uphill climb to finish your hike.
 If you hike south on the NCT segment be sure to watch for the Manistee River Trail spur that heads southeast down to the river.
 It’s heralded with a confusing wooden sign reading “North Country Trail.”
 Pass it and you’ll hike an extra 2 miles, but considering the pleasant surroundings, worse things could happen.

 DRIVE TIME: The Manistee River Trail is located in Michigan’s Lower Peninsula, about 270 miles (5 hours) northwest of Detroit, and 300 miles (51/2 hours) northeast of Chicago.

-CAN’T MISS: The best views are along the NCT between Marilla trailhead and Red Hill.
+CAN’T MISS: The best views are along the NCT between Marilla Trailhead and Red Hill.
 On the Manistee River Trail side you’ll find an 8-foot-high waterfall 2 miles south of the suspension bridge.
+Several observation sites along the trail are primed for Manistee River and surrounding area views.

 CROWD CONTROL: Summer weekends are popular with anglers, canoers, mountain bikers, and hikers.
 This area is known for fall colors, and deer season is best avoided.
 Spring and fall midweek hikers will find absolute solitude.